Zettelkasten-Method/zettelkasten.de/content/the-archive/help/plugins/index.md

 | `args.description`  | [String] | Optional alert text explaining what the input will be use for. |
 | `args.placeholder`  | [String] | Optional placeholder value for the text field.                 |
 | `args.defaultValue` | [String] | Optional initial value displayed in the text field.            |

+#### Returns

+The text entered by the user on successful completion, or `null` if the prompt was canceled.